Streamlining Customer Accounting Input

 The most common reasons for churn that Ceterus experiences are either related to the speed at which a company’s books are being closed or the accuracy of those books.
 Due to recently experiencing some churn from larger customers, the product team focused more on interviews with customers who own a higher number of locations and some recently churned customers.

-Now that we’ve figured out how we’re going to get these blockers to coexist, let’s figure out how we're going to display them.
+Now that we’ve figured out how we’re going to get these blockers to coexist, let’s figure out how to display them.
 In early conversations with leadership, I proposed we introduce a new home page rather than simply add on to the current Action Center.
-On a new home page these Blockers can be more clearly contextualized and with drawer functionality, users will never have to be pushed to another page.
+On a new home page these blockers can be more clearly contextualized and with drawer functionality, users will never have to be pushed to another page.

 Early Homepage draft (Old UI) featuring first Financial Insights concept.

-From a business perspective this makes sense and these new features will surely increase the usability of the page, but something still feels missing.
+From a business perspective this may seem like enough and these new features will surely increase the usability of the page, but something still felt missing.
 We're optimizing customer input, but this is essentially still just more work for the customers.
-Customers are paying us to get their books done and our big update is helping them work better?
+Customers are paying us to get their books done and our big update is essentially just a way for them to help us more?
 I do believe the current user flow is slowing the process down, but from the analytics I believed this issue to be more of an engagement problem than a process problem.
 I want to incentivize this work and provide something to users outside of what they are already paying us for and expecting from us.
-This is where financial insights come in.
-Financial insights will bring a new layer to our customer-facing application that not only incentivizes more frequent visits, but can also help inform the business decisions of customers.
-This would also present a marketing opportunity as this would create a new face for the application.
-A clearer separation from the Ceterus of old.

 Design